-To receive renewal credit for any activity, participants must enter all documentation electronically into the CEU section of the HRMS System during the spring of their licensure renewal year.
+To receive renewal credit for any activity, participants must enter all documentation electronically into the CEU section of the LINQ System during the spring of their licensure renewal year.
 Certified staff should maintain copies of all earned CEUs.
-The school division is currently revising an online submission process to assist staff members at this time.

 Outlined below are procedures to follow for various types of staff development activities.